bevy-procedural/render-to-texture/README.md

 Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"`.

-## WARNING: This repository is practically empty
+## WARNING

+This repository is still in an early stage and the API is subject to change.
+Also, expected tons of bugs and missing features.

 We highly encourage contributions to enrich the project!